tanmayagrwl/left-recursion-eliminator/README.md

 ### Conclusion
 This program provides a straightforward implementation of left recursion elimination in context-free grammars.
 It is useful for preparing grammars for use in top-down parsing algorithms, ensuring that they are free from left recursion.

+Credits- GFG (This code is a modified and more dynamic version of left recursion eliminator available on GFG)